 We’ll use Stephen Parsons’s “campfire scroll” proxy (available on the Data page).
 He made this scroll by writing on papyrus with both carbon ink (low contrast with papyrus in CT scans) and iron gall ink (high contrast with papyrus in CT scans).
 We won’t give away all the reference pictures, but here is the last page of the scroll:

-We now also have a community contribution that is worth trying out: Scroll Viewer.
+We now also have a community-contributed program that is worth trying out: Scroll Viewer.

 We’ll use the “Fiji” open source program, which is a versatile tool for all sorts of image-based operations.
 It is a distribution of ImageJ, but the main version of ImageJ doesn’t include all the features we need.
 (In fact, “Fiji” is a recursive acronym for “Fiji Is Just ImageJ”.)